WebOrigami/docs/src/content/language/scope.md

 $ ori greet.js/
 ```

 In these examples, where does Origami look for the definition of `greet.js` function?
 And if `greet.js` is defined in multiple places, which definition will be used?
-Graph Origami answers these questions by defining a _scope_ that is used to evaluate any expression.
+Web Origami answers these questions by defining a _scope_ that is used to evaluate any expression.

-## Scope in Graph Origami is based on trees
+## Scope in Web Origami is based on trees

 Suppose we have a project with a file system hierarchy like: